Security Rights and Aircraft Liens in Finland

 Enforcement Mechanisms

-Retention rights can be enforced through public auction without court intervention.
-For damage liens or mortgages, a court judgment is required before selling the aircraft via public auction or voluntary sale.
-The proceeds are distributed based on statutory priorities.
+Retention rights can typically be enforced through a public auction without court intervention, provided statutory conditions are met.
+For damage liens or mortgages, a court judgment is required before the aircraft can be sold through public auction or voluntary sale.
+The proceeds are then distributed between creditors according to the statutory priority rules.

-Airport operators can detain aircraft for unpaid fees but cannot sell them without a court order.
-While departure on scheduled international flights cannot be prevented for non-payment, detention serves as leverage for fee collection.
+Airport operators may detain aircraft for unpaid airport fees and charges, but they cannot sell the aircraft without a court order.
+While departure on scheduled international flights cannot be prevented solely due to non-payment, the right of detention serves as a practical tool to secure outstanding fees and incentivise settlement.